Gradient-based filtering under misspecification: Stability and error bounds: Simulation studies

-\textbf{ESD filter.} Explicit score-driven filters for the Poisson count model were considered in \citet[sec.~5.2]{gorgi2018integer}, \citet[sec.~4.3]{gorgi2023optimality}, and \citet[sec.~2.3]{davis2003observation}.
-Following this literature, we assume that the Poisson distribution and the exponential link $\mu_t=\exp(\vartheta_t)$ are known to the researcher, so that they can be used for computing the score and its scaling.
-We consider all standard scaling options in the literature (i.e., $\zeta \in \{0,1/2,1\}$), including unit scaling and inverse (square root) Fisher scaling.
-However, since the scaled score $\exp(-\zeta\theta_{t|t-1})\, [y_t-\exp(\theta^{\text{ex}}_{t|t-1})]$ is not Lipschitz continuous in $\theta\in \SR$ for any scaling, neither stability nor performance guarantees for the ESD filter are available.
+\textbf{ESD filter.} Explicit SD filters for the Poisson count model have been considered in \citet[sec.~2.3]{davis2003observation}, \citet[sec.~5.2]{gorgi2018integer} and \citet[sec.~4.3]{gorgi2023optimality}.
+In line with this literature, we assume that the Poisson distribution and the exponential link $\mu_t=\exp(\vartheta_t)$ are known to the researcher, such that they can be used to calculate the score, $y_t-\exp(\theta)$, and Fisher's information quantity, $\exp(\theta)$.
+We follow the literature in considering several \emph{scaling} options by multiplying the score by the inverse Fisher information to the power $\zeta \in \{0,1/2,1\}$.
+However, since the resulting scaled score $\exp(-\zeta\theta)\, [y_t-\exp(\theta)]$ fails to be Lipschitz continuous in $\theta \in \SR$ for any scaling $\zeta\in \{0,1/2,1\}$, neither stability nor performance guarantees can be established for the ESD filter.